Time Management Tips for Senior Year

 Senioritis (n): an ebbing of motivation and effort by school seniors as evidenced by tardiness, absences, and lower grades.

-It may be hard to keep up the momentum senior year, especially if you’ve already received that gorgeous college acceptance letter.
-But it’s important to resist the urge to slack off, and instead use senior year as a segue into college.
+It may be hard to keep up the momentum senior year, especially if you’ve already received that gorgeous college acceptance letter – but it’s important to resist the urge to slack off.
+Instead, use senior year as a segue into college.
 Here are a few tips for using those last few months of high school time wisely.

 Have some fun.
-Responsible fun, that is, says the College Board.
 While the above tips are important, it’s okay to remember that it is your last year of high school.
-Don’t skip out on the experiences that make you happy – be it football games, after-school clubs, or prom – just make sure that you’re leaving plenty of time for schoolwork too.
+Don’t skip out on the experiences that make you happy – be it football games, after-school clubs, or prom – just make sure that you’re leaving plenty of time for schoolwork, too.